-- Step 1 Choose Web Security Manager > Custom URL Categories. - Step 2 To create a custom URL category, click Add Custom Category.
-To edit an existing custom URL category, click the name of the URL category. - Step 3 Enter the settings in the table below for the custom URL category.
+Step 1 Choose Web Security Manager > Custom and External URL Categories.

+- Step 2 To create a custom URL category, click Add Category.
+To edit an existing custom URL category, click the name of the URL category. - Step 3 Provide the following information.

-Setting Description Category Name Enter a name for the URL category.
+Setting Description Category Name Enter an identifier for this URL category.
 This name appears when you configure URL filtering for policy groups.
-List Order Choose the order in the list of custom URL categories to place this category.
-Enter "1" for the topmost URL category.
+List Order Specify the order of this category in the list of custom URL categories.
+Enter "1" for the first URL category in the list.
 The URL filtering engine evaluates a client request against the custom URL categories in the order specified.
-Sites Enter one or more addresses that belong in the custom category.
-You can enter multiple addresses separated by line breaks or commas.
-Advanced: Regular Expressions You can use regular expressions to specify multiple web servers that match the pattern you enter.
-Note The URL filtering engine compares URLs with addresses entered in the Sites field first.
-If the URL of a transaction matches an entry in the Sites field, it is not compared to any expression entered here.
-See Regular Expressions, page 9-20 for more information about using regular expressions.
+Category Type Choose Local Custom Category or External Live Feed Category.
+Routing Table Choose Management or Data .
+This choice is available only if "split routing" is enabled; that is, it is not available with local custom categories.
+See Enabling or Changing Network Interfaces, page 2-19 for information about enabling split routing.